 “Music is in everything I do.
 Recruiting and hiring people is just like putting a band together.
 I’ve been fortunate that both sides of my brain work in tandem,” the San Francisco-based artist says with a good-natured laugh.

 When you do more, you do more.
 So, maybe, it’s the collective inertia of all his projects that propels Greg’s prolific output?
-Somehow, between wearing so many hats—including tirelessly touring the nation—he the had time to write and a record a refreshingly eclectic, 22-song double-vinyl self-tiled concept album released as Greg Hoy & The Boys.
+Somehow, between wearing so many hats — including tirelessly touring the nation in a vintage Airstream on the Limited Mileage tour — he made time to write and a record a refreshingly eclectic, 22-song double-vinyl self-tiled concept album released as the self-titled Greg Hoy & The Boys.

-To date, the restless creative has issued over 30 albums under various monikers, including The Royal Panics, Greg Hoy (“no boys” for intimate releases), Greg Hoy and The Boys, and Twice As Bright.
-Mostly these days, he fires up Greg Hoy and The Boys, a loose collective of friends and trusted musicians that includes boys and girls.
+To date, the restless creative has issued over 30 albums under various monikers, including The Royal Panics, Greg Hoy (“no boys” for intimate releases), Greg Hoy & The Boys, and Twice As Bright.
+Mostly these days, he fires up Greg Hoy & The Boys, a loose collective of friends and trusted musicians that includes boys and girls.

 Greg’s vibrantly diverse output harkens back to the bedroom 4-track visionary aesthetic of 1990s indie-rock, as epitomized by Guided By Voices and its fearless leader Bob Pollard.
 When you distill it all down, Greg plays retro rock n’ roll meticulously crafted from the timeless essentials of infectious melodies paired with undeniable grooves.
 Yet, within this focused path, Greg issues diverse albums aligned in spirit with such singular artists as Jack White, Dave Grohl, Neil Young, Queens Of The Stone Age, Cake, The Jam, The Who, and The Beatles.
 “All the ‘the something’ bands,” Greg playfully adds.

-When off stage or not recording as an artist, Greg runs the record label, 30 Peak, does production and soundtrack work under the name earhopper.
-In this latter context, his music and sound design has been featured in Pinterest brand videos, American Express commercials, and it appears as game effects for the software platform Adobe.
-Outside of the world of sonics, Greg works as a “people engineer” in tech, and he’s known for having hired and built the first creative teams for Facebook, Pinterest, and Lyft.
+When off stage or not recording as an artist, Greg runs the record label, 30 Peak, and does production / soundtrack work under the name earhopper.
+In this latter context, his music and sound design has been featured in Pinterest brand videos, American Express commercials, and as game effects for the software platform Adobe.
+Outside of the world of sonics, Greg works as a “people engineer” in tech, and he’s known for having hired & built the first creative teams for Facebook, Pinterest, and Lyft.